NxRoot/hta-to-exe/README.md

 ## Build manually from source
 * The `app` folder must contain your HTML application.
-* After making changes in the `app` folder, build the app:
 ```py
 # Clone this repo
 git clone https://github.com/NxRoot/hta-to-exe.git